 Studying abroad

-Do you dream of studying abroad?
+Are you dreaming about studying abroad?
 This page has a compilation of practical information.

 Why study abroad?